Civil rights icon John Lewis remembered in his hometown

 Lewis, who became a civil rights icon and a longtime Georgia congressman, died July 17 at the age of 80.

 Saturday morning’s service was titled “The Boy from Troy,” the nickname the Rev. Martin Luther King Jr. gave Lewis at their first meeting in 1958 in Montgomery.
-King had sent the 18-year-old Lewis a round-trip bus ticket because Lewis was interested in trying to attend what was then an all-white university in Troy, just 10 miles (16 kilometers) from his family’s farm in Pike County.
+King had sent the 18-year-old Lewis a round-trip bus ticket because Lewis was interested in trying to attend the then-all-white university in Troy, just 10 miles (16 kilometers) from his family’s farm in Pike County.

 On Sunday, his flag-draped casket is to be carried across the Edmund Pettus Bridge in Selma, where the one-time “Freedom Rider” was among civil rights demonstrators beaten by state troopers in 1965.
 He also was to lie in repose at the state Capitol in Montgomery.
 After another memorial at the U.S. Capitol in Washington, where he will lie in state, funeral services will be held in Georgia.

-At the Troy University service, his brothers and sisters recalled Lewis — who was called Robert at home — as a boy who practiced preaching and singing gospel songs to the farm animals.
+At the Troy University service, his brothers and sisters recalled Lewis — who was called Robert at home — as a boy who practiced preaching and singing gospel songs and was scared of thunder.
+And as a young man who left with a mind to change the world.

-“And the troubles that he got himself into would change the world,” Lewis said.
+“And all of the troubles that he got himself into would change the world,” Samuel Lewis said.

-Lewis’s casket was in the university’s arena where attendees were seated spaced apart and masks were required for entry.
+Lewis’s casket was in the university’s arena where attendees were seated spaced apart and masks were required for entry because of the COVID-19 pandemic.

-“The John Lewis I want you to know is the John Lewis who would gravitate to the least of these,” his brother Henry Grant Lewis said, a Biblical reference to Jesus’ instructions to aid those in need.
+“The John Lewis I want you to know about is the John Lewis who would gravitate to the least of us,” his brother Henry Grant Lewis said.
+Even as a busy congressman, he always made time to attend family functions or to make a surprise appearance at a school or birthday party.

-“He said ‘I was thinking this is a long way from the cotton fields of Alabama,’” Henry Grant Lewis recalled.

-Those cotton fields were in then-segregated Pike County, where Lewis winced at the signs designating “whites only” locations.
+Those cotton fields were in then-segregated Pike County, where Lewis as a child winced at the signs designating “whites only” locations.

 At his 1958 meeting with King, the Rev. Ralph Abernathy and civil rights lawyer Fred Gray, Lewis talked about the possibility of a lawsuit to try to integrate the university at Troy, Gray recently recalled.
 The lawsuit ultimately did not happen because of concerns about retaliation his parents would face in the majority-white county.